Gunnar is Deputy Secretary General.

-He has been involved with human rights since the late 80s and started out as editorial assistant and later editor of the Nordic Journal on Human Rights.
-He learned from some of the pioneers in human rights law and practice in Norway.
+He started as editorial secretary in the 1980s and later editor of the Nordic Journal of Human Rights.
+He learned from some of the pioneers of human rights research in Norway.

-Before joining the NHC, Gunnar worked as a church musician and composer.
-He has written extensively on human rights issues, international criminal law, and philosophical topics, including textbooks, reports, and articles.
-He studied philosophy, religion, history, mathematics, journalism, and human rights.
-He lectures at the University of South East Norway.
+Before joining the NHC, Gunnar also worked as a church musician and composer.
+He has written on human rights issues, foundational issues in international criminal law and philosophical topics, including textbooks, reports, and articles.
+He has studied philosophy, religion, history, mathematics, journalism, and human rights.
+He lectures at universities and colleges.

 Related to Gunnar